 I present to you a new ranking set.
 This list is based on a standard Yahoo head-to-head format with the following categories: goals, assists, plus-minus, penalty minutes, power play points, shots on goal, wins, goals-against average, save percentage and shutouts.

 Personally, I like scrapping penalty minutes for hits and adding saves to the goalie category, but I’ll stick with the standard configuration to ensure these rankings have a wider reach.
 Let’s get it on!
-Watch for updates throughout training camps.

 1. Sidney Crosby, C: Shut up, Crosby haters.
 He won the scoring title by 17 points.